xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 generic types where possible.
 Explicitly type all list and map literals.

+This achieves two purposes: it verifies that the type that the compiler would infer matches the type you expect, and it makes the code self-documenting in the case where the type is not obvious (e.g. when calling anything other than a constructor).

 Always avoid "var".
 Use "dynamic" if you are being explicit that the type is unknown.
 Use "Object" if you are being explicit that you want an object that implements `==` and `hashCode`.